 The 1000-word blog post serves to answer questions that are simple, yet require a bit more detail (for example, “Big Data for freelancers: know the apps that can help you”).

 With more in-depth and detailed writing, a blog length of 1000 words allows you to cite sources and delve into topics more comprehensively, supporting your content even more.

 This kind of blog post allows for greater authority.
 Writers can dig deeper into research and thought leadership materials that support their purpose.

 Often, keywords within a 1000-word blog post wouldn’t have worked with just 500 words.

 Marketers and brands can utilize this length to offer technical content that’s been adapted to specific personas, too.

-The Benefits of 2000 Words Blog Posts
+2000-Word Blog Posts: The Benefits of Writing Long-Form Posts

-When your brand requires complete, in-depth and detailed content, a 2000-word blog post is the ideal length.
+When your brand requires complete, in-depth, and detailed content, a 2000-word blog post is the ideal length.

 For example, “What is SEO?” is a topic with a high search volume and highly sought-after keywords.

 This topic needs a long-form post to cover the topic in enough detail and to deliver quality, “well-keyworded” content that will rank higher in the SERPs.